-The following expenses will be covered by students in the program at SIUE; Supervised Practice experience sites will be within approximately 100 miles of the SIUE campus.
-Compliance Tracking Students' compliance documents (e.g. vaccination records, proof of insurance) are screened and compiled through an outside agency. \$160 Health Examinations and Tests Students are required to obtain a complete physical examination, TB test, MMR, Diphtheria, Tetanus, pertussis vaccines, Hepatitis B vaccine series and titer, Rubeola Titer, Mumps Titer, Rubella Titer, Varicella Titer, and annual flu shot.
+The following expenses will be covered by students in the program at CILLE.
+Companying of Departice and a state of the state at SIUE; Supervised Practice experience sites will be within approximately 100 miles of the SIUE campus.
+Compliance Tracking Students' compliance documents (e.g. vaccination \$160 records, proof of insurance) are screened and compiled through an outside agency.
+Health Examinations Students are required to obtain a complete Variable and Tests physical examination, TB test, MMR, Diphtheria, Tetanus, pertussis vaccines, Hepatitis B vaccine series and titer, Rubeola Titer, Mumps Titer, Rubella Titer, Varicella Titer, and annual flu shot.
 Additional testing may be required by rotation facilities.
 The student is responsible for the cost of the health examination and all related tests.
-Variable National Criminal background check(s) Required for full acceptance into the MS Coordinated Program.
-Additional checks may be required by Supervised Practice sites (may have to repeat for different practice sites based on their rules). ~ \$15 per check (included with Compliance tracker) Drug Screens A 10-panel drug screen is required for full acceptance to the MS Coordinated Program.
+National Criminal Required for full acceptance into the MS ~ \$15 per check background check(s) Coordinated Program.
+Additional checks may be (included with required by Supervised Practice sites (may have to Compliance repeat for different practice sites based on their tracker) rules).
+Drug Screens A 10-panel drug screen is required for full ~ \$80 U acceptance to the MS Coordinated Program.
 The cost is the responsibility of the student.
-Additional drug screens may be required by Supervised Practice sites (may have to repeat for different practice sites based on their rules) and students are responsible for all costs of additional testing. ~ \$80 Travel Travel to Supervised Practice sites and class - car, gas, and insurance.
-Variable Medical Insurance Medical insurance is required until the MS Coordinated Program is completed.
-Students maintain full-time student status at SIUE throughout the program.
-Variable Professional liability Required for full acceptance into the MS Covered by insurance Coordinated Program.
-University Policy Uniform/lab coat Students are required to wear and maintain a clean, professional lab coat at specific facilities. \$30 Name Badge Students are required to wear their SIUE MS Coordinated Program name badge at their Supervised Practice sites and Program-related activities. \$10 AND membership (Student membership is required) Students are expected to have proof of membership at least 10 days before the start of the program and maintain membership via renewal process until the program is completed.
-Student membership includes free access to educational and training materials, reduced \$58 per year registration fees for professional meetings, and monthly professional journal.
-AND-STL Membership in the St. Louis Area affiliate of the \$11 membership Academy of Nutrition and Dietetics (AND) is encouraged, but not required.
-Given proximity to St. Louis, membership to AND STL is recommended over the Illinois Capital Area district.
-Professional Meeting Attendance at the National meeting of the Attendance Academy (FNCE) is recommended, particularly for second year students.
-The 2023 meeting will be in Denver, CO. ~\$150 Registration Varies (~\$400) Transportation Varies (~\$500) Lodging ~\$150 Food Attendance at the Illinois Spring Assembly meeting is also recommended, particularly for first year students.
-The 2024 meeting will be held in Springfield, IL.
-Registration ~\$50 Registration Completion of the MS Coordinated Program and \$200 (2023 fee) Examination Fee receipt of the Verification Statement makes students eligible to sit for the Registration Examination for Dietitians.
+Additional drug screens may be required by Supervised Practice sites (may have to repeat for different practice sites based on their rules) and students are responsible for all costs of additional testing.
+Travel Travel to Supervised Practice sites and class - car, Variable gas, and insurance.
+Medical Insurance Medical insurance is required until the MS Variable Wiedlear modified Coordinated Program is completed.
+Students Valiable maintain full-time student status at SIUE throughout the program.
+Professional liability Required for full acceptance into the MS Covered by insurance Coordinated Program.
+University Policy Uniform/lab coat Students are required to wear and maintain a \$30 clean, professional lab coat at specific facilities.
+UCڊ ( Namo Padro Students are required to wear their SIUE MS ¢10 Name Badge \$10 Coordinated Program name badge at their Supervised Practice sites and Program-related activities. ¢Εθ porveor AND membership Students are expected to have proof of \$58 per year (Student membership at least 10 days before the start of membership is the program and maintain membership via required) renewal process until the program is completed.
+Student membership includes free access to educational and training materials, reduced registration fees for professional meetings, and monthly professional journal.
+AND-STL membership Membership in the St. Louis Area affiliate of the Academy of Nutrition and Dietetics (AND) is encouraged, but not required.
+Given proximity to St. Louis, membership to AND STL is recommended over the Illinois Capital Area district. \$11 Professional Meeting Attendance Attendance at the National meeting of the Academy (FNCE) is recommended, particularly for second year students.
+The 2024 meeting will be in Minneapolis, MN.
+Registration Transportation Lodging Food Attendance at the Illinois Spring Assembly meeting is also recommended, particularly for first year students.
+The 2025 meeting will be held in the greater Chicago area.
+Registration \$165/205 Varies (~\$400) Varies (~\$500) ~\$150 ~\$50 Registration Examination Fee Completion of the MS Coordinated Program and receipt of the Verification Statement makes students eligible to sit for the Registration Examination for Dietitians. \$225